Using filepath

 DWARF Support

-Note that this support is only available in the extended version of LIEF.
+Note that this support is only available in the Extended version of LIEF.

 R[UN]PATH Modification